 Section 2 outlines alternatives considered by the Council in this amendment and compares their environmental consequences (described in detail in Section 4.0).
 These alternatives were identified and developed through multiple processes, including the scoping process, public hearings and/or comments, interdisciplinary plan team meetings, and meetings of the Council, the Council's Snapper Grouper Committee, Snapper Grouper Advisory Panel, and Scientific and Statistical Committee.
-Species affected by the proposed actions and alternatives below include: Golden tilefish, speckled hind, warsaw grouper, snowy grouper, black grouper, black sea bass, gag, red grouper, vermilion snapper, and red snapper.
+Species affected by the proposed actions and alternatives below include red snapper and co-occurring species.
 Alternatives the Council considered but eliminated from detailed study during the development of this amendment are described in Appendix A.

 2.1.
-Proxy Maximum Sustainable Yield (MSY) for red snapper
+Maximum Sustainable Yield (MSY) proxy for red snapper